caracheng/TrialTrackr/README.md

 http://cesanta.com/mongoose.shtml

-We used NotePad++ to edit code, but any text editor should work.
+We used NotePad++ to edit code, but any text editor or IDE should work.

 For our UI, we used a Bootstrap template: http://startbootstrap.com/template-overviews/landing-page/